150 Saint Names for Boys & Their Meanings

-Naming your child is a very important event that occurs in your life.
-It is a name you will likely call out for the rest of your life, almost every single day.
-It will also be something that your child carries with them for the rest of their life.
-So, you must choose it with patience and wisdom.
-Names have special meanings and saint titles signify a way of life.
+Naming your child is a very pivotal moment in your life.
+It is a name you will call out for the rest of your life, almost every single day.
+Your child will also carry it with them for a lifetime.
+So, it would be best to choose it with patience and wisdom.
+Names have special meanings, and saint titles signify a way of life.
 When your child is baptized after birth at the Church, they are given a saint name that stays with them for life.
-Not only are these beautiful, but with ties to the Bible, their roots go deep.
-If you are looking for a list of boy saint names, catholic baby boy names, or roman catholic boy names you have come to the right place.
+Not only are these beautiful but with ties to the Bible, their roots go deep.
+If you are looking for a list of boy saint names, catholic names for boys, or famous saint names, you have come to the right place.
 In this article, we have listed male catholic saint names for you to choose from!

-From Irish Saint names boy ideas to German, French, and names of Scottish origins, we present to you a list of popular saint names for your beloved baby boy.
-Here is a list below.
+From Irish saint names to famous saint names of German, French, and Scottish origins, we present a list of popular saint names for your beloved baby boy.
+Below is a list.

 1. Aaron

-According to the Hebrew definition, Aaron means ‘Lofty’ or ‘Exalted’.
-It was also the name of Israelite’s first high priest.
+According to the Hebrew definition, Aaron means ‘lofty’ or ‘exalted.’
+It was also the name of the Israelite’s first high priest.

 2. Abban

 Abban is a name borne by father figures.
-It means ‘Head of household’ and the bishop of Metz also had this name.
+It means ‘head of household,’ the Bishop of Metz also had this name.

 3. Absolan